statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 Workflows are distinguished by being primarily self-driven.
 They may wait on some external event occasionally, but the primary impetus driving them forward is the completion of some process or timer they started.

 The fundamental problem with workflows is that computers run code as processes and, while processes are permanent(ish) at the timescale of a request, they are decidedly ephemeral at the timescale of a long-lived workflow.
 We used to string together cron jobs, queues, and watchdogs to ensure forward progress in the face of machine and process failures.
 That made things work but created a mess - as with the “decoupled” endpoints we saw above, there was no cohesion to the separately-deployed dependencies.
+All of the above arguments for building more cohesive systems apply doubly so for workflows built around queues, event buses, and timers - understanding a system from those parts demands top-rate detective work.

 ### Workflow engines and the clever hack

-In the past few years, we’ve seen the rise of the cohesive workflow as an abstraction in its own right.
+In the past few years, we’ve seen the rise of the cohesive workflow as an abstraction in its own right[^2].
 Just write code and let the workflow engine deal with reliably running on top of unreliable processes.
 Wonderful!
 Except that nearly all such platforms suffer from two major flaws: a lack of upgradability and embracing an iffy, leaky abstraction.

 There is only one constant across every software project I’ve seen: change.
 We’ve created this infinitely malleable construct and - of course! - we’re going to take advantage of its amazing ability to change.
 But there is no coherent upgrade story for *any* major workflow platform.
 After kicking off a job that’s going to run for a year, there’s no reasonable way to change how it works!